smaakage85/shit/README.md

 git push
 ```

-again and again and again and...
+over and over and over again. 😴

-Do you relate?
+Do you relate :question:

-How nice would it be, if you could actually somehow spare these key strokes and spend them on something less redundant, more productive...
+How nice would it be, if you could somehow spare these key strokes and spend them on something less redundant, more productive...

 ..
 And **YES**!
 It turns out, **you actually can**.

 ## Introducing 'shit commit'

-Let me introduce to you: '**shit commit**'.
+Let me introduce to you: '**shit commit :copyright: **'.

 ```bash
 function shit() {